kljr/SpringboardVM/README.md

 ## Prerequisites

 - Linux or Mac (with NFS)
-- Composer installed globally.
+- Composer installed globally, and preferably aliased in your shell as "composer"".
 - Drush installed globally.
 - VirtualBox
 - Vagrant
 - Ansible (not required, but will make things quicker.
 Can be easily installed with Homebrew on a Mac)
-- For acceptance tests, port 3334.
+- For acceptance tests, port 3334 open.

 If you have the following Vagrant plugins, no network/IP configuration is required: